ClipsAI/clipsai/README.md

 ## Description

-ClipsAI is a Python library that allows users to clip and resize longer videos into shorter, more engaging snippets.
+ClipsAI is a Python library that allows users to clip longer videos into shorter, more engaging snippets.

 ## Features

 - Clip and extract segments from longer videos.
-- Resizing automatically tracks current speaker and checks for scene changes.
 - Easy-to-use API for seamless integration.

 ## Installation